FAQs

 Do you recommend keeping it blue?

-We recommend that you do not water when the window is blue, only water when it turns white.
+We recommend that you do not water when the window is blue, only water when it turns fully white.
 You may feel like wanting add water in the middle of the colour change but you don't want to over-water your plant friends!

 What does each colour mean?